 \subsection{General Implementation}

-\parag{Message exchange} To properly configure the ACR122U reader to communicate with the victim's smart card, we have to write the PN53x chips at the bit level.
-Thus, we select the \texttt{libnfc} open-source library, which enables the reader to send low-level commands to the smart cards~\cite{verdult2011practical}.
-Since the \texttt{libnfc} library triggers a segmentation fault error when there in the presence of a blocking card, we modified the library to support blocking card collision.
-The reader sends the same sequence of messages $80$ times to allow multiple collection of signals.
+\parag{Message exchange} To properly configure the ACR122U reader to communicate with the victim's smart card, we must write the PN53x chips at the bit level.
+Thus, we select the \texttt{libnfc} The open-source library enables the reader to send low-level commands to the smart cards~\cite{verdult2011practical}.
+Since the \texttt{libnfc} library triggers a segmentation fault error when there is the presence of a blocking card, we modified the library to support blocking card collision.
+The reader sends the same sequence of messages $80$ times to allow multiple collections of signals.
 The time to record $80$ communication instances is about $10$ seconds.

-\parag{Signal collection} To collect the communication signal generated by the smart card and the blocking card, we design the GNURadio schema (available in the repository) to control the RTL-SDR.
+\parag{Signal collection} To collect the communication signal generated by the smart and blocking cards, we designed the GNURadio schema (available in the repository) to control the RTL-SDR.
 To obtain reliable recordings in the \ac{nfc} frequency range (i.e., between $0$ and $14.4$~MHz), we modify the RTL-SDR hardware~\cite{rtl_sdr_hwmod, rtl_sdr_internals} to enable direct sampling, bypass the tuner, and enable the recording of cleaner signals in the high-frequency range.
 As a drawback, after this hardware modification, the \ac{rf} gain is not adjustable, and the RTL-SDR must be at a proper distance from the reader to avoid saturation.
 As shown in the GNURadio schema, during capture, the signal is filtered by a low-pass filter at a frequency of $f_{\rm cutoff} = f_c \pm \frac{f_{s}}{2} = 13.56MHz \pm 423.75kHz$.
 After filtering, we calculate the magnitude of the signal.